andijcr/andijcr.github.io/_posts/2017-03-15-hashCode-integer-programming-solution.md

 # My Mixed Integer Programming approach for the first round of Google HashCode 2017
 ## Or: how Google has a nice library for optimization problems, but the documentation kinda sucks
+### Resources

+The problem statement, the datasets, this jypyter notebook can be found [here](https://github.com/andijcr/andijcr.github.io/tree/master/assets/hashcode)

 ### The challenge

-Here is a summary of the challenge proposed for the first round of hashcode 2017, a more in depth explanation can be found in the [problem pdf](files/hashcode2017_streaming_videos.pdf)
+Here is a summary of the challenge proposed for the first round of hashcode 2017, a more in depth explanation can be found in the [problem pdf](https://github.com/andijcr/andijcr.github.io/blob/master/assets/hashcode/hashcode2017_streaming_videos.pdf)

 It is given a net, with a datacenter, a series of cache servers, and a series of clients (or endpoints) connected to the datacenter and to 0 or more cache servers. each connection between a client and a cache/datacenter has a constant latency, and one cache server can be connected to one or more clients.